FIU-SCIS-Senior-Projects/Multi-Modal-Interactive-Paint-Ver-2.0/README.md

 - **Vive Interactive Paint** - The folders Poster, Presentation.
 - **Interactive Paint Core** - The folders Poster, Presentation.

-In addition, you can check the google drive of the project.
+In addition, you can check the google drive of the project, and on the root directory of the project in:

+- Documents
+- Posters
+- Presentations
+- Videos